 - What do you do if HMRC questions my tax record?

-A compliant umbrella answers quickly and without fuss.
+A compliant umbrella answers these confidently and quickly.
 They know their audit date.
-They can send sample payslips.
-They have a clear process for HMRC correspondence.
+They have sample payslips ready.
+They have a clear HMRC correspondence process.

-A non-compliant umbrella hedges, delays, or deflects.
-Some point to “equivalent” accreditation from bodies you have never heard of.
+A non-compliant umbrella hesitates, delays, or deflects.
+Some claim “equivalent” accreditation from bodies you have never heard of.
 Those are not recognised.
 FCSA and Professional Passport are the two bodies that matter.

 What to do if you’re already with a non-compliant umbrella

 Switch.
-Ask for your P45 in writing.
-Download every payslip first.
+Request your P45 in writing.
+Download all your payslips first.
 Note your start date, end date, and every deduction line.
-That gives you a record if HMRC questions the period later.
-Move to a compliant umbrella straight away.
+This is your evidence if HMRC ever questions the period.
+Take your P45 to a compliant umbrella immediately.

-Do not wait to see whether your current umbrella “fixes” the problem.
+Don’t wait to see whether your current umbrella will “fix” the problem.
 Non-compliant umbrellas rarely self-correct.
 They restructure, rebrand, or dissolve.

-Choosing a compliant umbrella company from the start avoids all of this.
-DASA holds dual FCSA and Professional Passport accreditation, which puts it in a very small group of UK umbrellas with both.
+Choosing a compliant umbrella company from the start avoids most of this.
+DASA holds FCSA, Professional Passport and SafeRec accreditation.
+Very few UK umbrellas hold all three.

 FAQ